Philip J. Purcell: Morgan Stanley

+The events that led to his resignation are covered in detail in a 2007 book by Patricia Beard, Blue Blood and Mutiny: The Fight for the Soul of Morgan Stanley.

 Purcell was at the helm of Morgan Stanley on September 11, 2001, when the terrorist hijacked planes hit the twin towers of the World Trade Center.
 More than 3,500 Morgan Stanley employees worked in the World Trade Center.
 Based on the firm's experience in the earlier 1993 WTC bombing, contingency plans were in place long before 9/11.
 As a result, there was a rapid evacuation and organized follow-up on 9/11 that helped mitigate the terrible tragedy.
 Morgan Stanley employees at the WTC helped save lives of both Morgan Stanley employees and many others.

-Purcell resigned as CEO of Morgan Stanley in June 2005 when a highly public campaign against him by former Morgan Stanley partners (the Group of Eight) threatened to disrupt and damage the firm and challenged his refusal to aggressively increase leverage, increase risk, enter the sub-prime mortgage business and make expensive acquisitions, the same actions related to the financial crisis of 2007–2008.
-The events that led to his resignation are covered in detail in a 2007 book by Patricia Beard, Blue Blood and Mutiny: The Fight for the Soul of Morgan Stanley.

-One former business associate, Jim Cramer, wrote: "It wasn't just bad management that brought down the Morgan Stanley chief.
-It was also the fact that no one could stand him."